 “What did you say to Joe?” our mutual friend –a friend that informed Joe and I that we would have so much in common that we would hit it off– later asked.

 “Why?”
 I asked.

 “He says he doesn’t care for you.”
-When I asked for more details, our mutual friend said: “He said he can’t put a finger on it, but he doesn’t like you as much as I thought he would.”
+When I asked her for more details, our mutual friend said, “He said he can’t put a finger on it, but he doesn’t like you as much as I thought he would.”

 Without going into what I deem to be the unnecessary details of our otherwise innocuous conversation, I can tell you that it involved no disagreements.
-To my mind there were no moments of subtle tension, and there certainly were no overt ones, but he didn’t like me.
-Now I’m not one of those people that thinks that every person has to like me, and if they don’t there’s something wrong with them, but to my mind our conversation proved to, at least, be amicable if not pleasant.
+To my mind, there were no moments of subtle tension, and there certainly were no overt ones, but he didn’t like me.
+I’m not one of those people that thinks that every person has to like me, and if they don’t there has something wrong with them, but to my mind this conversation I had with Joe proved to be amicable if not pleasant.
 Joe and I also proved to be as like-minded on certain topics as our mutual friend believed we would be.
-The only thing I did, and that which led him to state he didn’t like me as much as our mutual friend thought, was refuse to acknowledge his height in any way.
+The only thing I did, and that which I presume led Joe to state that I didn’t live up to the characteristics our mutual friend detailed for him, was refuse to acknowledge his height in any way.

 Anytime I finish a book as fantastic as Lawrence Wright’s Going Clear, I wonder what I am going to do with my free time?
 The book gives credence to Phillip Roth’s line about non-fiction being stranger than fiction.
 A complaint that an Amazon.com reviewer posed was: “If everything Wright writes is factual, why would anyone want to join the Scientology religion?”
 This reviewer stated that this was the only point, and a central point, that they found lacking in the book.
 If I were this Amazon.com reviewer’s teacher, and I lived by the credo, there’s no such thing as a stupid question, I would simply require that student reread the book.